vatnz-dev/sops/docs/aerodromes/Class-C/nzch.md

 #### Romeo Apron

-The Romeo Apron is also a freight apron, although may be used for smaller Jets not parking at the GCH Apron.
+The Romeo Apron is a transitional apron, and is commonly used by aircraft arriving at the aerodrome without a contracted parking location, or for overflow or long-term parking.

 Aircraft utilising Stands R1A, R1B, and R3A stands may start on stand.
 Aircraft utilising Stands R1, R2 or R3 must be pushed onto `A15`.